letsbefriendzz/CanWeTalk/readme.md

 ## TODO - Mar29, 2022

+- [ ] 80-40 char limit messages; how to deal with them?

-- [ ] Non-blocking receive function on server side
+- [ ] Try and get rid of dynamic memory, server shits itself every so often

 ## Overall Requirements